Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 We've been watching the ITSM market long enough to know when something genuinely disruptive emerges.
 Halo's "$1M Forever" offer is one of those moments.

 Here's what it actually means: You pay $1 million annually.
-That price stays locked forever.
-Same price.
-Every year.
-No increases.
-No surprises.

 This fixed-rate enterprise service management contract fundamentally challenges the status quo.
-Instead of the traditional per-user model that punishes growth, you pay the same annual fee year after year.
+Instead of the traditional per-user model that punishes growth, you pay the same annual fee year after year.In this article, we'll break down exactly what the offer includes, who qualifies, how it compares to traditional ITSM pricing, and what implementation looks like.

 $1M Forever: Halo's Enterprise Revolution is exclusively available to organizations with over 20,000 employees or more than 1,000 service agents.

-According to the Flexera 2024 State of the Cloud Report, 82% of organizations name managing cloud spend as their top challenge—a problem that directly fuels budget unpredictability.
+According to the Flexera 2024 State of the Cloud Report, 82% of organizations name managing cloud spend as their top challenge, a problem that directly fuels budget unpredictability.

 Ever feel like your ITSM budget is that friend who "forgets" their wallet?

 You think you've got the bill covered.
 Then surprise fees show up uninvited.
-User overages crash the party.

 Halo's $1M Forever deal gives you the menu price upfront.
 You pay $1M annually.
 That number never changes.

-1. What the $1M Forever Offer Actually Includes
+What the $1M Forever Offer Actually Includes

 The core deal:

-Unlimited users across your entire organization
+User limits: Unlimited across your entire organization.

-All future updates and feature releases included
+Updates: All future feature releases included.

 According to the Flexera 2024 State of ITAM Report, organizations estimate that 32% of their software spend is wasted.

 Compare that to traditional ITSM platforms like ServiceNow or BMC.
-They charge you per user annually—usually starting around $100-200 per user per year.
+They charge you per user annually, usually starting around $100-200 per user per year.
 That's just licenses.
-On top of that you have admin overheads, onboarding and optimization costs.
+On top of that, you have admin overheads, onboarding, and optimization costs.

 What "forever" actually means for you:

-Bespoke integration and security configurations
+Custom configurations: Bespoke integration and security setups.

-2. Why Halo Created This Fixed-Rate Model
+Why Halo Created This Fixed-Rate Model

-Rising ITSM costs have become more than a pain point—they're a strategic barrier.
+Rising ITSM costs have become more than a pain point; they're a strategic barrier.
 We see IT leaders wrestling with this reality every day in our consulting work.

 Gartner research shows enterprise software spending grew 13.8% in 2024.